Mental Illness And Addiction: Which Came First?

 Given that Millennials are battling financial debt, heavy consumption of social media, and many other unique problems, it is no surprise they are struggling with addiction.
 Though the generation is the most educated group, they earn considerably low wages, are under extreme stress levels, and receive little to no support.
 These are only some factors that make Millennials prone to chronic alcohol and drug use.
 But, all hope is not lost.
 There are options available for individuals battling addiction.

 If you or a loved one are battling addiction, do not wait another moment to reach out for help.
-Contact a dedicated treatment provider.
-With the support of a treatment provider, not only can you find all the answers to your rehab-related questions but also discover a new path centered around sobriety.
+Contact a treatment provider.
 Take a step towards recovery by contacting a treatment provider today.